uuip/handpick-python/README.md

 * xlwings - interactive operation with excel
 * pyexcel - base on openpyxl
-* openpyxl - pandas's default excel engine
+* openpyxl - pandas's default excel engine, don't support xls.
+* python-calamine - read faster than openpyxl, support [ xls, xlsx ], can be set as pandas's excel reading engine.
 * xlsxwriter - write faster than openpyxl, can be set as pandas's excel writing engine
 * python-magic - identify file types